pachyderm/pachyderm/BAZEL.md

 `bazel run :buildifier` to format the BUILD files.
 Sometimes the `buildozer` commands suggested by Gazelle lead to lint errors; buildifier will auto-fix them for you.

-Tests ensure you did all of this correctly.
-CI runs them and you can run them locally.
+The `bazel-style-tests` in CircleCI ensure you did all of this correctly.
-TODO(jrockway): List these.

 ## Run Go

 If you'd like to invoke the version of Go used internally, run `bazel run //:go`.
 For example `bazel run //:go mod tidy` will tidy go.mod and go.sum (which Bazel uses to load dependencies).

+## Build containers

+The containers are defined in the `oci/` directory. `bazel build //oci:pachd_image`, for example, will build a container image compiled for linux on your host machine's architecture.
+You can copy this into a registry to pull with `skopeo copy oci:bazel-bin/oci/pachd_image ...`.

+Very soon, pushing to a dev environment will be automated.

 ## Tools